ARCHRIS-01/Portfolio-v1/README.md

-- My own Portfolio.
-- Built in the old but classic way trio, HTML-CSS-JavaScript, also tweaked a bit here and there with Anime.js.
+- Self's Portfolio.
+Crafted with the timeless trio, HTML-CSS-JavaScript, enhanced with Anime.js for that extra touch of finesse.

 - Desktop:
 ![desktop](https://github.com/user-attachments/assets/f0de9307-2e7e-4d66-9838-78a2be7263d4)